Mukyano/alx-zero_day/0x03-git/README.md

-chelsea will go to europa league
+chelsea will go to europa qualifier